manabie-com/manabie-com.github.io/content/posts/deploying-application-on-k8s-with-helm/index.md

   helm create mynginx

 ```
-That command will create an mynginx folder.
-Let take a look in mynginx folder, we have some folders and files:
+That command will create a mynginx folder.
+Let's take a look in the mynginx folder where we have some folders and files:
 - charts: this folder will contain another subchart which our chart will depend on.
-I will talk more about subchart it in the next section
+I will talk more about that subchart in the next section
 - templates: this folder contains yaml files about the k8s resource.
 We can add more, remove or modify the files in this folder
 - Chart.yaml: this file is the description about the chart information
 - _helpers.tpl: this file defines some yaml key-value which we can import to yaml files in templates folders